P-p-H-d/mlib/README.md

 ##### M\_LET(var1[,var2[,...]], oplist|type)

-This macro defines the variable 'var1'(resp. var2, ...)
+This macro defines the variable 'var1'(resp. var2, ...) of oplist 'oplist'.
-of oplist 'oplist' (or of type 'type' with a globally registered oplist).
+If a type (instead of an oplist) is used, the oplist of the type shall have been registered globally.
 It initializes 'var1' (resp. var2, ...) by calling the initialization method, and clears 'var1' (resp. var2, ...) by calling the clear method when the bracket associated to the M\_LET go out of scope.

+Its formulation is based on the expression 'let var1 as type in'

+Several forms are supported for the initialization method:

-If 'var1' (resp. var2, ...) has the form (v1, arguments...),
+* If 'var1' (resp. var2, ...) has the form (v1, arguments...),
-then the variable 'v1' will be initialized with the contains of 'arguments...'.
+then the variable 'v1' will be initialized with the contains of the initializing list 'arguments...'.

-If 'arguments' is within parenthesis or if there is more one argument or if the property LET\_AS\_INIT\_WITH is defined, it will use the operator INIT\_WITH if it exists to emplace the variable with the given arguments (The arguments are expected to be compatible with the INIT\_WITH operator).
+** If 'arguments' is single and within parenthesis or if there is more one argument or if the property LET\_AS\_INIT\_WITH of the type is defined, it will use the operator INIT\_WITH (if it exists) to emplace the variable with the given arguments (The arguments are therefore expected to be compatible with the INIT\_WITH operator).
-Otherwise it will use the operator INIT\_SET (argument is expected to be the same type as the initialized type).
+** Otherwise it will use the operator INIT\_SET (argument is expected to be the same type as the initialized type in such case).

-In both cases, the empty initializer INIT operator is not called.
+* Otherwise it will use the empty initializer INIT operator.

 LIMITATION:
 An argument shall not contain any comma or it shall be put